laravel/docs/validation.md

 <a name="rule-gt"></a>
 #### gt:_field_

 The field under validation must be greater than the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.
+Strings, numeric strings, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-gte"></a>
 #### gte:_field_

 The field under validation must be greater than or equal to the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.
+Strings, numeric strings, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-image"></a>
 #### image